Lee, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 70.0 km2, of which 67.7 km2 is land and 2.3 km2, or 3.22%, is water.
 Lee is bordered by Lenox to the northwest, Washington to the northeast, Becket to the east, Tyringham in the southeast, Great Barrington to the southwest, and Stockbridge to the west.
 Lee is 10 mi south of Pittsfield, 42 mi west-northwest of Springfield, and 125 mi west of Boston.

 Lee is in the southern section of the Berkshires, in a valley along the Housatonic River.
 It is west of October Mountain State Forest, with two sections of the forest in Lee.
-In the southwest corner of town lies a portion of Beartown State Forest, where Burgoyne Pass crosses the northern end of the mountain.
+In the southwestern corner of town lies a portion of Beartown State Forest, where Burgoyne Pass crosses the northern end of the mountain.
 Hop Brook, a marshy brook which flows from Tyringham, flows into the Housatonic in the south; other bodies of water include Laurel Lake to the north and Goose Pond to the southeast.
 The Appalachian Trail skirts the eastern part of town, passing through Tyringham, Becket and Washington.

 Lee is on Interstate 90 (the Massachusetts Turnpike), and is home to Exit 10, the westernmost full exit on the turnpike (Exit 1, in West Stockbridge, is only a turnaround exit) as well as the first service area along the Pike.
 Lee is also on U.S. Route 20, the "old Mass Pike", which was the main route to New York until the interstate.
-A small section of U.S. Route 7 crosses through the northwest corner of town before meeting Route 20 in Lenox.
-Massachusetts Route 102's eastern terminus is at Route 20 at the Exit 2 toll plaza.
+A small section of U.S. Route 7 crosses through the northwestern corner of town before meeting Route 20 in Lenox.
+Massachusetts Route 102's eastern terminus is at Route 20, at the Exit 2 toll plaza.

-Lee lies along the Housatonic Railroad line, which travels from Pittsfield to Great Barrington and Sheffield, terminating near at New Milford, Connecticut, near Danbury.
+Lee lies along the Housatonic Railroad line, which travels from Pittsfield to Great Barrington and Sheffield, terminating near New Milford, Connecticut, near Danbury.
 The line is still the area's primary rail link to New York City's metropolitan area, Boston, and Albany.
-As of 2013 negotiations are underway to restore rail commuter service between the Berkshires and New York City along this route.
+As of 2013, negotiations are underway to restore rail commuter service between the Berkshires and New York City along this route.
 The town is covered by the Berkshire Regional Transit Authority (BRTA) bus line, which runs between Pittsfield and Great Barrington.
-Regional bus services make regular daily stops, and maintain year-round schedules through Lee.
+Regional bus services make regular daily stops and maintain year-round schedules through Lee.
 Peter Pan and Bonanza Bus Lines each make scheduled stops at Town Hall.

 Regional air service can be reached at Pittsfield Municipal Airport.
 The nearest national and international air services can be reached at Albany International Airport in Albany, New York, about 55 mi away.
 Bradley International Airport, near Hartford, Connecticut, approximately 70 mi from Lee, is also a popular option.